 What is a general description of the program?

-The Nurse Anesthesia Program at OHSU is 27 months long and students are required to attend on a full-time basis; there is no part-time option.
-Generally speaking, the first 12 months of the program integrates didactic classroom work along with laboratory experiences in skill development at the Center for Clinical Simulation.
-The remaining 15 months are spent rotating to various clinical sites where students will gain experiences in the provision of anesthesia to a wide variety of surgical cases and patient populations.
-One cohort of students is accepted each year.
+The Nurse Anesthesia Program at OHSU is 27 months long.
+Students are required to attend on a full-time basis; there is no part-time option.
+Generally speaking, the first 12 months of the program integrates didactic classroom work along with laboratory experiences in skill development at the new OHSU Collaborative Life Science Building.
+The remaining 15 months are spent rotating to various clinical sites where students gain experiences in the provision of anesthesia to a wide variety of patient populations.
+One cohort of students is admitted each year.
 Each new cohort begins the program in the Fall.

 What are the criteria used to evaluate applications to the nurse anesthesia program at OHSU?